 At seventeen COLE GIBSEN found herself homeless with only a beat-up Volkswagen Jetta and a bag of Goodwill clothing to her name.
 The only things that got her through the nights she spent parked in truck stops and cornfields were the stacks of books she checked out from the library along with her trusty flashlight.
 Because of the reprieve these books gave her from her troubles, Cole vowed to become a writer so she could provide the same escape to readers who needed a break the reality of their own lives.
 Her website is www.colegibsen.com.

-JOHN MCFARLAND’S first novel, The Black Garden, was published in 2010.
+JOHN MCFARLAND’S first novel, The Black Garden, was published in 2010, and the story continues with the recent Mother of Centuries.
 His work has appeared in The Twilight Zone Magazine, Eldritch Tales, National Lampoon, River Styx, Tornado Alley and the anthology A Treasury of American Horror Stories, which also included stories by Stephen King, Richard Matheson and H.P.
 Lovecraft.
 He has written extensively on historical and arts-related subjects and has been a guest lecturer in fiction at Washington University in St. Louis.
 He is a lifelong Bigfoot enthusiast, and Annette: A Big Hairy Mom is his first novel for young readers.